serverless/blog/posts/2017-10-27-ajay-nair-good-citizen-event-driven-world-emit-2017.md

 Ajay Nair, Lead Product Manager at [AWS Lambda](https://aws.amazon.com/lambda/), talked to us about considerations when designing event-driven systems.

+Okay, he says, we can all admit that serverless architectures tend to be event-driven: all logic is embodied as functions (or, events), that talk to something downstream.
+And eventually, it'll be more and more common that companies want to emit event streams that let anyone do cool things with them.
+All kinds of SaaS companies and ISPs will be event sources.

+So, in Ajay's experience, what are the practicalities and ins-and-outs?
+This one was definitely a crowd favorite.

-It was definitely a crowd favorite.
-Watch his talk below, or read the transcript.
+Watch his full talk below, or read the transcript.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/YCNbyjN7vMw" frameborder="0" allowfullscreen></iframe>